Home > Analyses > Energy > Chevron Corporation

 Financial Ratios

-The following table presents Chevron Corporation’s key financial ratios for the fiscal years 2021 through 2025, offering a snapshot of profitability, valuation, liquidity, leverage, and efficiency metrics:
+The following table summarizes Chevron Corporation’s key financial ratios for the fiscal years 2021 through 2025, providing insight into profitability, valuation, liquidity, leverage, efficiency, and dividend metrics:

 Evolution of Financial Ratios